CompOmics/compomics.github.io/ms2pip_c/_posts/2019-01-21-ms2pipserverapi.md

     return result
 ```
 The function takes three arguments: `peptides`, `frag_method` and `ptm_list`. `peptides` is an MS2PIP PEPREC-formatted Pandas DataFrame. `ptm_list` is a list of MS2PIP formatted PTM definitions.
-A detailed explanation of both data structures can be found on the [MS2PIP Server webpage](https://iomics.ugent.be/ms2pip/#howto). `frag_method` is the fragmentation method for which peak intensities need to be predicted.
-This can be any of the following: `HCD`, `CID`, `ETD` (for EThcD, in developmental stage), `HCDch2` (for HCD including +2 fragment ions, also in developmental stage).
+A detailed explanation of both data structures can be found on the [MS2PIP Server webpage](https://iomics.ugent.be/ms2pip/#howto). `frag_method` is the specific model with which you want to predict peak intensities (e.g. HCD, CID, iTRAQ...)
+Checkout [README.md](/projects/ms2pip_c/#ms2pip-models.html) for a list of all available models.

 The function also takes an argument `url`, in which you can provide a custom URL to the server.
 By default this is `https://iomics.ugent.be/ms2pip/api`.